 - Live sales agents – A sales team may spend time on the website having unique conversations with website visitors using conversation marketing over messaging apps to enhance customer engagement as well as boost conversions with targeted messages.

-- Automated conversations – Automated chatbots can send conversational display ads to website visitors through a messaging tool like Facebook messenger, a chat plugin on the website, or a mobile app using natural language processing and artificial intelligence to create personalized customer interactions.
+- Automated conversations – Automated chatbots can send conversational display ads to website visitors through a messaging tool like Facebook messenger, a chat plugin on the website, or a mobile app using natural language processing and artificial intelligence to create hyper-personalized customer interactions.

 Together, or separate, these marketing tools enable customers to make decisions based on personalized sales conversations that most users won’t even realize are ads.